Admission to all national parks, national historic sites, and national marine conservation areas operated by Parks Canada;

 Dinghy Beaching Permit (with purchase of seasonal mooring permit)

-Seasonal beaching permit
+Seasonal beaching permit (canoes, kayaks and paddle-boards)

-Vehicle and Boat Trailer (includes boat launching)
+Boat Trailer Parking (includes boat launching), per day